-Hungary Covered Bonds Amendment of the Mortgage Funding Adequacy Ratio (MFAR) requirement: the restriction of cross-ownership of mortgage bonds within the banking sector is cancelled.
+Amendment of the Mortgage Funding Adequacy Ratio (MFAR) requirement: the restriction of cross-ownership of mortgage bonds within the banking sector is cancelled.
 Before this current revision, the difference between the mortgage bonds owned by a given bank and a predetermined ratio of all accepted funds had to be "netted", i.e. deducted from the amount of accepted funds, unless the difference was negative.
 This restriction is withdrawn in order to support the reduction of the cost of long-term HUF funding and to support banks to buy mortgage bonds.

-Hungarian central bank (MNB) has announced that it would restart its previous mortgage covered bond purchase program.
-The details of the program framework and the official starting date are yet to be published.
-Liquidity MNB also introduced a new long-term collateralized lending facility with five maturities (3M-6M-12M and 3Y-5Y) at a fixed rate set in the announcement of the tenders.
+Hungarian central bank (MNB) has announced that it would restart its previous mortgage covered bond purchase program from May 4, 2020.
+Similar to the purchase program launched in 2018, the MNB will buy covered bonds both on the primary and secondary markets.
+Although the detailed conditions of the program is still to be published, it was communicated that the framework would be largely identical with the facility in 2018.
+This means that fixed coupon, HUF denominated longer-term mortgage bonds would be eligible in the programme, whereas the total amount purchased by the MNB would not exceed the 50% of the issued stock.

+Parallel with the covered bond purchase programme, the MNB also launches a programme for buying HUF denominated, fixed coupon government bonds with a longer than three-year tenor.
+MNB participates on both the primary and secondary government bond markets.
+The purchased amount from certain series cannot exceed 33% of the total issued amounts per series.

+Both purchase programs will be maintained as long as economy and financial market conditions justify such facilities.

+Liquidity

+MNB also introduced a new long-term collateralized lending facility with five maturities (3M-6M-12M and 3Y-5Y) at a fixed rate set in the announcement of the tenders.
 The interest rate may not be lower than the base rate effective at the time of the tender.
 The program, which aims at providing sufficient liquidity to the banking sector and stabilizing government bond yields, has no dedicated maximum amount, but the MNB has its right to decide on the accepted amount in line with the development of market conditions.
 Range of eligible assets as collaterals for MNB operations was extended with loans of large corporates.
-Funding for Growth Scheme GO! was launched by the MNB (similar to the previous FGS programme) that provides long-term refinancing loans for banks to fund small- and medium-sized enterprises at zero interest rate, while the borrower enterprise pays a maximum of 2.5% interest rate.
-Bond Funding for Growth Scheme remains at place with a total volume of HUF 450bn that provides opportunity for the MNB to purchase corporate bonds issued by local non-financial corporations (about HUF 200bn is still available within the program).
-MNB also decided on some adjustment for certain macro-prudential regulatory ratios -Foreign Exchange Funding Adequacy Ratio (FFAR) Foreign Exchange Coverage Ratio (FECR)- to support market stability.
-MREL, Capital Compliance with MREL is postponed for 6 months.
-MNB will provide relief from the maintenance of the systemic risk buffer (SyRB) in relation to commercial real estate project loan exposures until the end of 2020.